JGPorteous/eiab/README.md

 # Echolink-In-A-Box

 ## Introduction
-The Echolink-In-A-Box project aims at building a low cost, easy to implement solution for Echolink based on SvxLink.
+The Echolink-In-A-Box (eiab) project aims at building a low cost, easy to implement solution for Echolink based on SvxLink.
 <br/>
 <br/>